MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample2.md

 Create a new Group for all CSOs of the right lung.
 We labeled this Group *Right Lung*.
 Again, mark the group and the CSOs you like to combine and press *Combine*.
 ![Grouping remaining CSOs](/images/tutorials/dataobjects/contours/DO2_09.png "Grouping remaining CSOs")

 To visually distinguish the CSOs of both groups, change the color of each group under {{< menuitem "Group" "Visuals" >}}.
-We changed the color of the *Left Lung* to be green and of the *Right Lung* to be orange of path and seed points.
+We changed the color of the *Left Lung* to be green and of the *Right Lung* to be orange for path and seed points.
 In addition, we increased the *Width* of the path points.
 ![Interpolated CSOs](/images/tutorials/dataobjects/contours/DO2_10.png "Interpolated CSOs")

 As a last step, we need to disconnect the module `SoCSOVisualizationSettings`, as this module overwrites the visualization settings we enabled for each group in the `CSOManager`.
 ![Interpolated CSOs](/images/tutorials/dataobjects/contours/DO2_11.png "Interpolated CSOs")

 ## Summary
-* `SoCSOLiveWireEditor` can be used to create CSOs semi-automatically
+* `SoCSOLiveWireEditor` can be used to create CSOs semi-automatically.
-* CSO interpolations can be created using `CSOSliceInterpolator`
+* CSO interpolations can be created using `CSOSliceInterpolator`.
-* CSOs can be grouped together using the `CSOManager`
+* CSOs can be grouped together using the `CSOManager`.

 {{< networkfile "examples/data_objects/contours/example2/ContourExample2.mlab" >}}